ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 This is much harder to detect than the number of additional volunteers associated with NomCom capture.
 However, the voting member recall procedure in
-{{?Section 5.7 of RFC8713}} exists to allow removal and replacement of such figures.
+{{Section 5.7 of RFC8713}} exists to allow removal and replacement of such figures.

 ## Additional remedies